Making Dens

 Making Dens is the debut album from Mystery Jets, released in the UK on 6 March 2006.
 Tracks on the album include previous singles "Alas Agnes", "You Can't Fool Me Dennis" and "Zoo Time" (the last two of which have been re-recorded).
 "The Boy Who Ran Away" was released as a single from the album on 27 February 2006, while "Diamonds in the Dark" was released as an EP on 4 September 2006.

+"The Boy Who Ran Away" is the third single taken from this album, released in February 2006.
+The single gained them their only appearance on Top of the Pops.
+It peaked at #23 on the UK Singles Chart.

 Track listing

 All tracks written by Mystery Jets.